nichol7s/timelines-site/pages/index.md

 #### Masks for All site

 The [masks4all.co](https://masks4all.co/) site, and the Twitter tag #masks4All was pushed to prominence by eleven scientists, entrepreneurs and technicians at the end of March.
 Their goal: a general worldwide deloyment of cloth face coverings, and towards that defeating the false-hoods about them.
+[Jeremy Howard](https://twitter.com/jeremyphoward) is the most notable figurehead of this initiative - he's a Distinguished Research Scientist at the [University of San Francisco](https://twitter.com/usfca).

 #### M.A.D.
 Guidelines